lkaruppiah54462/ReactorModel/README.md

 7. the picturs are snipits of the jupyter notebook to show the data loading /extraction ,cleaning and machine model coded in  jupyter notebook
 8. temp.csv is the inital data file generated and used for inital trial run
+9. Created machine inputs with temp.csv data.
+We ran the machine with different parameters and two of the inputs were based on the model
+10. Data collected during the run was cleaned and transformed for comparison of the output vs predicted.
+11. For meanigful comparison threee pressures (low, medium , high ) were seperated and plotted

 E. PRESENTATION (Google Slides Link)

 [oct7]https://docs.google.com/presentation/d/1z78O63M3M7ujIqjIRi2hlsEVZtfQPtE0wT2LkSDIUQs/edit?usp=sharing

 [oct10]https://docs.google.com/presentation/d/1z78O63M3M7ujIqjIRi2hlsEVZtfQPtE0wT2LkSDIUQs/edit?usp=sharing

 F. Snipits From python file